chirongaA/helbme/README.md

 ### Protecting HELB Beneficiaries from Smishing Scams

-**HELBme** is an innovative web application designed to help HELB (Higher Education Loans Board) beneficiaries in Kenya detect fraudulent SMS messages (smishing) in real-time.
+* **HELBme** is an innovative web application designed to help HELB (Higher Education Loans Board) beneficiaries in Kenya detect fraudulent SMS messages (smishing) in real-time.
 It verifies sender IDs, flags suspicious content,verifies links embedded in messages, and provides actionable cyber-awareness guidance to prevent financial loss and identity theft.

+* HELBme emerged as the winning innovation in KamiLimu's Cohort 9 Innovation Competition Finals among 5 other projects.
+With HELBme, the goal is not just to protect students from fraud, but to safeguard the wider digital loan users.

 ---